homeofthewizard/vault-maven-plugin/docs/usage.markdown

 </build>
 ```

-But if you want to automate the login process as well you can do it via the plugin directly.
+But if you want to automate the login process as well, you can do it via the plugin directly.
 You can provide the configs under the `<authentication>` tag.
 :warning: You should now remove the `token` tag entirely.
 An empty token tag is not allowed.

 You have the following options enabled currently (others will follow soon):
 * Github PAT